-DC output + Level on pin REM-SB + Parameter "Analog interface REM-SB" → Behavior Ŧ HIGH + Normal • The DC output isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted of the light panel of via command nom digital interface. is off т HIGH + Inverted The DC output is locked.
-It can't be switched on by pushbutto "On/Off" (front panel) or via command from digital interface.
-Whe trying to switch on, a pop-up in the display resp. an error messag T LOW + Normal trying to switch on, a pop-up in the display resp. an error message will be generated.
+DC- output + Level on pin REM-SB + Parameter "Analog interface Rem-SB" → Behavior is off + HIGH + Normal → DC output not locked.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+LOW + Inverted + HIGH + Inverted → DC output locked.
+It can not be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+When trying to switch on, a pop-up in the display resp. an error message will be generated.
+LOW + Normal 7